AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

 ### Getting certifying signature field {#getting-certifying-signature-field}

-You can retrieve the names of all signature fields that are located in a PDF document that you want to sign or certify.
-If you are unsure of the signature field names that are located in a PDF document or you want to verify the names, you can programmatically retrieve them.
+You can retrieve the names of all signature fields that are in a PDF document that you want to sign or certify.
+If you are unsure of the signature field names that are in a PDF document or you want to verify the names, you can programmatically retrieve them.
 The Signature service returns the fully qualified name of the signature field, such as `form1[0].grantApplication[0].page1[0].SignatureField1[0]`.

 **Syntax**: `getCertifyingSignatureField(Document inDoc, UnlockOptions unlockOptions)`